Last updated: April 2026

 With this in mind, understanding the presence of invertebrate populations is an important part of modern conservation and planning.
 To properly protect them, the recommended step to take would be to arrange an invertebrate survey on the site.

-During an assessment, the focus is on determining if any rare or important species of invertebrates are present.
+During an assessment, the focus is on determining if any rare or important species or assemblages of invertebrates are present.
 With that information, it will be possible to work out their contribution to the site’s overall ecological value and go on to produce methods of allowing the development to continue without harming any species or habitats.

 Due to invertebrate surveys often targeting terrestrial invertebrate species, freshwater invertebrate species are given a separate type of assessment known as an aquatic invertebrate survey.